Yaya-Cout/Nwagyu/src/reference/firmware/bootloader.md

 1. Checking if the 6 key is pressed.
 If it's pressed, it will enter DFU mode to write the external flash from a computer and display `numworks.com/rescue`.
    If not pressed, it will continue booting
-2. Checking the signature of the kernels and userland.
+2. Checking the signature of the [kernel] and [userland].
 If the signature of the first [slot] is valid, it will load it.
 If not, it will check the second [slot].
 If the second [slot] is valid, it will be loaded.
 If not, it will refuse to boot, enter DFU mode and show the `numworks.com/rescue` screen.

-When loading the slot, the bootloader will in fact just launch the kernel, which is going in turn to load the userland.
+When loading the slot, the bootloader will in fact just launch the [kernel], which is going in turn to load the [userland].

 The bootloader is meant to be read-only, but the flash is only locked in [userland], the kernel can rewrite the bootloader.